Reading Time: 16 minutes

 Thupaq Amaru 477, Cusco 08002

 This massive market in the center of Cusco has everything.
 Clothes.
 Incense.
 Bags.
 Gloves.
 Juice.
 Food.
 If you’re looking for an inexpensive meal, this is the place to come.
+If you’re looking for where to eat in Cusco for affordable prices, this is it!
 While the majority of the market is full of stands with embroidered goods, there are two rows for juice, and on the far side, a food section.
 The juices range in price depending on what you want mixed together, but you can choose more than a dozen different flavors.
 Then you can sit down and enjoy your juice right there, as it is served in a glass mug, which I appreciate for environmental purposes.
 One massive orange and carrot juice cost me 6 soles ($1.57 usd).

 When you’re ready for lunch, head on over to the food portion, where you can find adobo, ceviche, and fresh chicken noodle soup.
 I opted for the soup, though there were two versions: The sopa de pollo (smaller version, 7 soles – $1.83 usd), and the caldo de pollo (13 soles – $3.39 usd, comes with chicken feet).
 I opted for the smaller bowl sans chicken feet.